JMicallef9/streaming-data/README.md

 - configure the environment variables manually in the Lambda section of the AWS console
 - or, if deploying via Terraform, use the 'environment' block in your 'aws_lambda_function' resource.

-To create the deployment package, first run the following command: make lambda-package
+To create the deployment package, first run the following command: ```make lambda-package```

 This will create a lambda.zip file containing the code and its associated dependencies.
-This lambda.zip file is within the memory limits for Python Lambda dependencies.
+At ~35MB, this lambda.zip file is within the memory limits for Python Lambda dependencies.

 The lambda.zip file can then be deployed using one of the following methods: